-Couples investigate adoption through our agency due to infertility, inability to carry a pregnancy to term, or when pregnancy is inadvisable due to health risks.
+Couples investigate adoption through our agency due to infertility, inability to carry a pregnancy to term, when pregnancy is inadvisable due to health risks or same sex couples eager to become parents.
 We have been able to help couples build their families for decades through open adoption.

 Our expectation, and also that of our birthparent clients, is that there will be direct contact prior to and following placement.
 We ask all couples to embrace this practice in preparation for adoption.
 It is the birthparents’ option to request a closed placement.

 Interaction between birth and adoptive parents during the time preparing for placement is the most significant in building success for all parties.
 This is the time when a birth family can build trust and confidence in the decision to place.

 We cannot in any way minimize the pain or life impact of the decision to place a child for adoption.
 We ask adoptive parents to be prepared to empathize and understand in measure the depth of this loss.
 Our commitment is to guide you through this before, during, and after.